GTFB/Altrp/README.md

 + Node js Server for Server Rendering

 ### 0.14.0
-+ Add Accept Filed Type
++ Added Accept Filed Type
 + Custom Headers to Form Action
-+ Add Video Widget
++ Added Video Widget
-+ Add User Preset Colors for Color & Gradient Controllers
++ Added User Preset Colors for Color & Gradient Controllers
-+ Add the Interface for Setting Parameters with the Mark of Required Parameters
++ Added the Interface for Setting Parameters with the Mark of Required Parameters
-+ Add Revisions to History Panel
++ Added Revisions to History Panel
-+ Add the Ability to Play Sounds in Actions
++ Added the Ability to Play Sounds in Actions

 ### 0.13.0
 + Аdd the Template Widget
 + Аdd the Section and Column Link
 + Many URL Params for Pages
-+ Add New Custom Code Action
++ Added New Custom Code Action
 + Setting Fields Value via Set Actions
 + Two New Text Filter in Table
-+ Add History Panel in Editor
++ Added History Panel in Editor

 ### 0.12.1
 + Аdd the Adminbar